DrDonDon/push_electricity_2_microprediction/README.md

 ```
 Here the `write_key` is your MUID. `name` is a string and is the name of your prediction. `value` is some number you have got from Amphora.

-Our full code for pulling data from our South Australia Electricity Price Amphora and creating a data stream to predict is below
+Our full code for pulling data from the South Australia Electricity Price Amphora and creating a data stream to predict is below
 ```py
 from amphora.client import AmphoraDataRepositoryClient, Credentials from microprediction import MicroWriter